Resources for Law Enforcement

-The majority of individuals with TS will try to inform law enforcement officials of their diagnosis, recognizing that they may come across as suspicious.
 It is very difficult for those with TS to stay still and remain quiet due to the sudden movements and sounds of tics.
 An estimated 86% of individuals with TS also have another co-occurring condition, which may also affect how the person reacts in a situation with law enforcement.

-It is important for law enforcement officials to try and ignore the typical TS behaviors, even the swearing and anger, and not be drawn into further confrontation.
+It is important for law enforcement officials to try and ignore the typical TS behaviors, even the swearing and perceived anger, and not be drawn into further confrontation.

 What is Tourette Syndrome?